 Holiday shopping?
-Check out our list of books by the guests we’ve featured in our LiveTalk series this year.
+Check out our list of books by the guests we've featured in our LiveTalk series in 2021.

 Each of these authors shared their own unique experience with dementia in our 2021 Being Patient LiveTalks, and throughout all of these insightful, personal, moving conversations, we’ve found new perspectives on dementia, and universal truths that offer hope, comfort, guidance and fellowship.
 Get the full story in each of these subjects’ books.

 Nicole Bell was determined to find out the cause of her husband Russ Bell’s early-onset Alzheimer’s.
 In the book What Lurks in the Woods: Struggle and Hope in the Midst of Chronic Illness (Oct.
 2021), she uncovers how Lyme disease became the prime suspect for triggering his Alzheimer’s, and the challenges that her family experienced in the search for effective treatments.

 “I’m an engineer and I’ve worked with lots of really complex systems,” Nicole told Being Patient.
 “There’s always a reason.
 There’s always a root cause.”

 Read on: Being Patient spoke with Nicole about Russ’ early symptoms of Alzheimer’s and why she believes that Lyme disease could be responsible for his unexpected diagnosis of Alzheimer’s.

 2. Andrew Budson and Maureen K. O’Connor: Six Steps to Managing Alzheimer’s Disease and Dementia: A Guide for Families